nrser/splat-logger/doc/features/verbosity.md

 Here is the setup:

--   The root log level is `DEBUG` in order to allow all records through to our JSON handler, which is assigned as the `file` handler.
+-   The root log level is `DEBUG` in order to allow all records through to our JSON handler, which is assigned as the `export` handler.
 -   The `console` handler writes to stdout (doctest doesn't capture stderr!) and has the same verbosity levels configuration as the previous section.
 -   Verbosity is set to `0` to start.